Noa Eshkol: Early life and education

-She was born on 28 February 1924 in Deganya Bet to Jewish immigrants from Russian Empire Rivka Maharshek and Levi Eshkol, who later became the 3rd Prime Minister of Israel, her parents divorced soon after her birth, and she moved with her mother to Tel Aviv.
+She was born on 28 February 1924 in Deganya Bet to Jewish immigrants from Russian Empire Rivka Maharshek and Levi Eshkol, who later became the 3rd Prime Minister of Israel.
+Her parents divorced soon after her birth, and she moved with her mother to Tel Aviv.

 Noa attended the School for Workers' Children in Tel Aviv with classmates such as Yaakov Rechter and Haim Ben Dor.

 As a child, Eshkol studied piano with Frank Pelleg.

 In 1940, Eshkol and her mother relocated to the town of Holon.

 Career

 Initial Training

-At the age of 18, Eshkol joined the British army and served as a driver.
+At the age of 18, Eshkol joined the British Army and served as a driver during World War II.

 From 1943 to 1945, she attended the Tehila Rössler's School in Tel Aviv, where she studied body culture During her time at school, Eshkol was introduced to Labanotation, a movement notation system developed by Rudolf von Laban.
 Upon Rössler's motivation, she traveled to Manchester, and received training from Laban himself at the Art of Movement Studio.
 Eshkol also had the opportunity to study at the Sigurd Leeder School of Modern Dance in London while she was in the UK.